Skip to Content

 Marshall’s Beach near Golden Gate Bridge

-Beaches won’t be the first thing you think of when you start planning your San Francisco bucket list.
-But if you’re the type of traveler who enjoys a brisk walk on the sand, you will be pleasantly surprised in SF.
+Sitting on beaches might not be the first thing you think of when you start planning your San Francisco bucket list.
+But if you’re the type of traveler who enjoys a brisk walk on the sand with a fresh coastal breeze, we think you’ll be pleasantly surprised in SF.

-Head west out of the touristy neighborhoods and you will find miles of beaches connected by headland trails.
-The beaches have fantastic views of Golden Gate Bridge.
+Head west out of the touristy neighborhoods and you’ll find miles of sandy beaches connected by headland trails.
+And the best part is the beaches have fantastic views of the Golden Gate Bridge, especially when you get closer.

 • Ocean Beach